Defining Dangerous Climate Change

 But we have a shocking and very dangerous problem here.
 Although "dangerous" is clearly defined throughout the Convention (see bolded passages below), the position of all parties is that scientifically it is not.

 The position of Annex 1 signatory countries (industrialized nations), the UNFCCC Secretariat, and the IPCC is that "dangerous," in the context of interference with the climate system, is not yet defined.
-This is one of the barriers that has led to over 15 years of meetings, discussion and debate — rather than action — on global climate change, which has in turn led us to the brink of planetary catastrophe.
+This is one of the barriers that has led to over 20 years of meetings, discussion and debate — rather than action — on global climate change, which has in turn led us to the brink of planetary catastrophe.

 Present-day Neros diddle while the Earth burns.

-Furthermore, although a literal reading shows that the obligations of signatory nations to prevent climate change dangers are clearly spelled out in the UNFCCC (see bolded passages below), the position of the parties is that they are not.
+Furthermore, although a literal reading shows that the obligations of signatory nations to prevent climate change dangers are clearly spelled out in the UNFCCC (see bolded passages below), the position of some parties is that they are not.

-Without these barriers being resolved, there is little political will to pass serious, binding, remedial (mitigative) measures in the face of the climate denial industry and the huge fossil fuel energy lobby..
+Without these barriers being resolved, there is little political will to pass serious, binding, remedial (mitigative) measures in the face of the climate denial industry and the huge fossil fuel energy lobby.

 This is an impasse crying out for a medical opinion.

-Doctors and other health care professionals in understand risk and practise risk aversion on a daily basis.
+Doctors and other health care professionals understand risk and practise risk aversion on a daily basis.
 The health professions can step up to take on a role as risk educators, as definers of dangerous, and as influencers of political will to avoid climate change dangers — for the sake of all future generations, of all species.

 United Nations Framework Convention on Climate Change — UNFCCC (Excerpted Text)